 - Less navigation — once users were given the offer to use the $40 coupon, I would like to remove all navigational elements on the site and only give them the option to purchase the other products.

-Let me know what you think in the comments section!
+Let me know what you think!
 We are always experimenting and I would love to see what other campaigners are trying.